vuex-asr/vuex-asr/docs/learn-by-example/getters-example.md

     };
     </script>
 ```
 Notice the `asr-bind-getters` property in the `<example-message>` component.
-This binds the `getMessage` getter from the store to the component.
-If the store updates the state variable `message` the getter `getMessage` will be updated too.
-And therefor the component that it's bound to too.
+This binds the `messageCapitalized` getter from the store to the component.
+If the store updates the state variable `message` the getter `messageCapitalized` will be updated too.
+And therefor the bound instance of the component will be update too.

 ## aliasing

-Although the getter `getMessage` is bound to the example component, the example-component doesn't have a variable to bind it too yet, it uses `message` instead.
+Although the getter `messageCapitalized` is bound to the example component, the example-component doesn't have a variable to bind it too yet, it uses `message` instead.

 ```vue{4}
     // src/components/ExampleMessage.vue